nefanov/3_sem_22_23/task3/README.md

   Then you'll receive read data in output.txt file that will be placed in HW dir.

-  All measures was provided using file.txt that was automatically via
+  All measures was provided using file.txt that was automatically generated via

 ```terminal
   $ time dd if=/dev/urandom of=file.txt bs=8192 count=4096